krakjoe/jitfu/README.md

 ====

   * integration tests for as much as possible
-  * builder methods for all common control structures
   * expose ELF read/write api, somehow
   * bother with windows ... anyone ?
   * other cool things, probably